South Luangwa National Park, Zambia

 Nsefu was the first photographic safari camp in Zambia and dates back to the early fifties.
 It is owned and run by Robin Pope Safaris who were among the first to operate in this area.
 The Nsefu Sector was recognised then as a phenomenal area and it still is.
 The camp re-opened in 1999, in keeping with the original style, and is one of only two camps in the Nsefu Sector of the park.

 The traditional structures have a simple, understated elegance, with stylish pale furnishings and spacious en-suite bathrooms.
 The large bar is tucked in beside a huge extinct termite mound, overlooking a waterhole, and offers fantastic game viewing opportunities.
+There is also a dedicated photographic hide overlooking the waterhole, providing excellent photography opportunities.

 Safari activities include walking, the best way to discover the secrets of the bush, led by an experienced guide and accompanied by an armed game scout.
 There are day game drives conducted in open, four-wheel drive vehicles, as well as night drives which set out in the afternoon and, after watching the sun set over the river with a sun downer in hand, continue with a powerful spotlight.